Get my newest recipe via email:

 Spicy Sweet Potato Tacos with Arugula and Avocado Crema

-Soft corn tortillas filled with chile-sauced sweet potatoes, arugula, goat cheese, and tangy avocado crema.
-Sweet, salty, bitter, smoky, and spicy, these spicy sweet potato tacos are gently seasoned with rich mole flavor!
+Chile-sauced sweet potatoes, peppery arugula, goat cheese, and tangy avocado crema–tuck all these into soft warm corn tortillas for a delicious taco meal.
+Sweet, salty, bitter, smoky, and spicy, these spicy sweet potato tacos deliver rich mole flavor!

 closeup of tacos in holder and bowl of with avocado crema